Git-BritHub/Regex-My-Email/gist-eregex.md

 In this tutorial, we'll be covering the regex components used to verify a user's provided email.
 The following regex is a simple and common one used for matching an email to ensure its validity:
 <br><code> /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/ </code></br>
 Depending on how strict you'd like your email validation process to be, the regex needed for matching an email will differ.
-We'll go over what each character and symbol does with a detailed description of each type.
+We'll go over what each character, symbol and expression does in great detail.
+For a quick-reference table and a quick break-down of the Regex characters, symbols and expressions that go into matching an email, feel free to skip ahead to my [Conclusion and Quick-Reference Table](#conclusion-and-quick-reference-table) section of this tutorial.

 ## Table of Contents